ethantanen/smush/README.md

 Description of Directory Structure:

-  app.js - this file setups the application and routes calls to specific endpoints config - contains files related to the apps configuration such as https credentials and setting up passport.js strategies models - contains utility files for our models.
-One model for user information and another for the music archive routes - contains the routers that the app.js file routes to.
-One for endpoints related to the archive, one for endpoints related to users and another for endpoints related to contacting users with email start.js - RUN THIS FILE TO START THE APPLICATION.
-This file communicates with the Vault to get the necessary credentials to run the application and initializes the application (using the app.js file) utilities - this directory contains helpful utility files such as for authorizing access to endpoints
+  - app.js - this file setups the application and routes calls to specific endpoints
+  - config - contains files related to the apps configuration such as https credentials and setting up passport.js strategies
+  - models - contains utility files for our models.
+One model for user information and another for the music archive
+  - routes - contains the routers that the app.js file routes to.
+One for endpoints related to the archive, one for - -endpoints related to users and another for endpoints related to contacting users with email
+  - start.js - RUN THIS FILE TO START THE APPLICATION.
+This file communicates with the Vault to get the necessary credentials to run the application and initializes the application (using the app.js file)
+  - utilities - this directory contains helpful utility files such as for authorizing access to endpoints